Jeanne Villepreux-Power

-Jeanne Villepreux-Power, born Jeanne Villepreux (24 September 1794 – 25 January 1871), was a pioneering French marine biologist, described by English biologist Richard Owen as the "Mother of Aquariophily."
+Jeanne Villepreux-Power, born Jeanne Villepreux (25 September 1794 – 25 January 1871), was a pioneering French marine biologist.
+Her research was presented to the Zoological Society of London on her behalf by Sir Richard Owen.

 In 1832 she was the first person to invent and create aquaria for experimenting with aquatic organisms.
 The systematic application of the aquarium to study marine life which she created is still used today.
 As a leading researcher on cephalopods, she proved that the Argonauta argo produces its own shells, as opposed to acquiring them.
 Villepreux-Power was also a noted dressmaker, author and conservationist, as well as the first female member of the Accademia Gioenia di Catania in 1832.

 Early life

-Jeanne Villepreux-Power was born in Juillac, Corrèze, on September 24 or 25, 1794, the eldest child of a shoemaker and a seamstress.
+Jeanne Villepreux-Power was born in Juillac, Corrèze, on September 25, 1794, the eldest child of a shoemaker and a seamstress.
 She lived until age 18 in rural France, where she learned to read and write.
 With the exception of reading and writing, Villepreux-Power's schooling was fairly basic.
 Her family had to live on a strict budget and her mother died when she was eleven years old.

 Moving to Paris

 At the age of 18, in 1812, she walked to Paris to become a dressmaker, a distance of over 400 km.
-The relative who was designated as her travel guardian assaulted her on the way to Paris and took her identity documents with him.
+The relative who was designated as her travel guardian assaulted her on the way and took her identity documents with him.
 She had to seek refuge in an Orleans police station until she could receive new travel documents.

 Due to that delay, her employment opportunity had been given to someone else.
-She found another opportunity working as a seamstress assistant.
-She built up and improved her skills many times over, until she became fairly well known.
+She found another opening working as a seamstress assistant, and eventually an embroiderer.
+She became fairly well known and in 1816, created the wedding gown of Princess Caroline for her marriage to Charles-Ferdinand de Bourbon.

-In 1816, she became well known for creating the wedding gown of Princess Caroline in her wedding to Charles-Ferdinand de Bourbon.
-She met and married the English merchant James Power in 1818, and she took the surname Villepreux-Power following their marriage.
+She met and married the English merchant James Power in 1818, and took the surname Villepreux-Power.
 The couple moved to Sicily and settled in Messina where they lived for about 25 years.